ChangLab/ATACPrimerTool/How_to_design_normalization_controls.md

 normalization to such peaks using standard delta Ct analysis substantially improves correlation between ATAC-qPCR and ATAC-seq.
 Standard normalization methods for analyzing ATAC-seq data include normalization by reads in peaks, which corrects for differences in sequencing depth and TSS enrichment between libraries.
-Following normalization, the distributions of peak-level log2-fold differences between samples are centered at zero.
-Peaks which are consistently centered in this distribution will have the lowest variability, or coefficient of variation, defined as the standard deviation divided by the mean normalized read count for that peak across samples.
-Normalization to such invariant peaks is therefore analagous to sequencing depth correction performed during ATAC-seq data analysis and can be used to accurately normalize ATAC-qPCR data.
+Following normalization, the distributions of signal ratios between samples are centered at zero.
+Elements which are consistently centered in this distribution have the low variability, or coefficients of variation (CV), defined as the standard deviation divided by the mean normalized read count for that peak across samples.
+Normalization to invariant peaks is therefore analagous to sequencing depth correction performed during ATAC-seq data analysis and can be used to accurately normalize ATAC-qPCR data.

 ## Additional Requirements